developer328/stm32_hal_nrf24_library/README.md

     nrf24_set_crc(en_crc, _1byte);

-    First argument can be set as en_crc, which enables CRC, or no_crc, which disables CRC.
+    //First argument can be set as en_crc, which enables CRC, or no_crc, which disables CRC.
-    As second argument can be used _1byte or _2byte.
+    //As second argument can be used _1byte or _2byte.